-Supremex believes that its primary competitors in the Canadian envelope industry consist of both large manufacturers located in the United States (principally of Cenveo, which filed voluntary petitions for reorganization pursuant to Chapter 11 of the U.S. Bankruptcy Code on February 2, 2018), and of many smaller Canadian local competitors.
-The large manufacturers located in the United States, may in the future increase their market share and penetration of the Canadian envelope market, however the current foreign exchange rate creates a barrier to entry in the Canadian market.
+Supremex believes that its primary competitors in the Canadian envelope industry consist of both large manufacturers located in the United States, and of many smaller Canadian local competitors.
+The large manufacturers located in the United States, may in the future increase their market share and penetration of the Canadian envelope market.
 The largest manufacturers operating in the U.S. are Cenveo and Tension Envelope along with two independently owned suppliers.
 Since its acquisition of Classic Envelope and Bowers Envelope in 2015 and 2016 respectively, management estimates Supremex is now among the top five envelope producers in North America.

 The North American paper-based consumer packaging landscape is comprised of vertically integrated and non-integrated national and regional paper and packaging companies.
-Two thirds are large vertically integrated producers that supply and convert paperboard and containerboard and the remaining third are smaller non-integrated suppliers.11
+Two thirds are large vertically integrated producers that supply and convert paperboard and containerboard and the remaining third are smaller non-integrated suppliers.14